 - Merino Wool Base Layer Leggings: These super comfy 100% wool leggings function just like long underwear.
 Except they’re made of soft, super-luxurious wool instead of cheap polyester, and make your legs feel like they’re being hugged by an extremely soft sheep.
 I wore a pair of these under my pants on extra-cold days and they kept me toasty warm (without being too hot)!
 Jeremy has this pair.
 Bonus: they also double as the world’s coziest lounge leggings or even sleepwear!

 - Merino Wool Undies: You gotta keep those buns warm!
-I wear these undies (psst: buy a size up) and this travel-friendly bra, and Jeremy wears these.
+I wear these undies and this travel-friendly bra (which are, incidentally, my favorite travel underwear in ALL weather) and Jeremy wears these.

 From the Waist Down

-- Travel Jeans: Unlike regular jeans, travel jeans are designed specifically to solve travel-related woes.
+- Travel Jeans: Regular jeans are heavy, bulky, dry slowly, and take way too much space to justify their place in a suitcase.
+But unlike regular jeans, lightweight travel jeans are designed specifically to solve travel-related woes.
 One of my personal woes is the lack of pockets on women’s jeans.
 My favorite travel jeans have 7 POCKETS.
 7!!
 And 2 of them are zipped and hidden inside other pockets, for extra pickpocket protection – crucial in any European country.
-Jeremy and I each have a pair of Aviator USA black jeans.
+Jeremy and I each have several pair of Aviator USA jeans.
 They’re super stretchy and buttery soft, dry quickly in the rain or when wet, and keep our legs warm when it’s cold out.
 They’re cozy enough to wear on a plane, stretchy enough to accommodate that 5 extra pounds of holiday weight I always seem to bring back home with me, and they’re super cute!
 We’re both obsessed.
-You can get a pair of men’s or women’s jeans in black or indigo on the Aviator USA website.
+You can get a pair of men’s or women’s jeans in a variety of fits on the Aviator USA website.

-- Cute Skirt: Just to add variety to my very minimal clothing options, I bring a cute skirt (this one) that I can wear with my t-shirts, button-down shirts, or sweaters.
-I wear leggings or lined tights underneath to keep my legs warm, and a little belt to dress it up.
+- Cute Skirt: Just to add variety to my very minimal clothing options, I bring a cute skirt (such as this one) that I can wear with a sweater.
+I wear my lined leggings or lined tights underneath to keep my legs warm, and a little belt to dress it up.

 From the Waist Up

 - Sweaters: We wear a LOT of sweaters when we visit Europe in the winter.
-We dress them up by layering them over our collared shirts or adding scarves.
-But we wear them just about every day!
-Again, your best bet is a merino wool sweater for maximum warmth and minimal smell.
-You can actually find some REALLY cute ones at Banana Republic (like this one – this one is even machine washable!) or Men’s Wearhouse for dudes.
-You’ll definitely find plenty of them at outdoor companies too, but I find that the ones they sell at regular old clothing stores are cheaper and just as good quality.
+Not to be repetitive, but your best bet is a merino wool sweater for maximum warmth and minimal smell.
+You can actually find some REALLY cute ones at Banana Republic, many of which are also machine washable.
+I also like the cashmere sweaters from Everlane.
+You’ll definitely find some at outdoor companies too, but I find that the ones they sell at regular old clothing stores are cheaper and just as good quality.
+Plus, they’re so cute I wear them when I’m not traveling, too.

 - Warm Coat: Your jacket is arguably the most important thing you’ll bring to Europe other than your shoes.
 It has a big job – namely, keeping you warm but not sweaty, allowing you to actually move your arms, and letting you explore for hours without feeling heavy or restrictive.
 Plus, it’s gonna be in almost all of your photos.
 I recommend splurging on a coat made with real wool – no synthetic material comes close to the warmth of real wool!
 As you can see in 99% of my photos, I brought a beautiful camel-colored A-line wool coat like this one that kept me incredibly warm and looks amazing in all of my pictures.
 Jeremy wears a wool-blend coat similar to this one and this one.